clarkt3/llm-prompts/README.md

     # previous messages in a chat infulence all other messages within that same chat
     # feed instructions to GPT before prompting for code generation
+    # the key here being you need to "warm" GPT up before prompting by asking for steps (in some cases)
+    # you provide it context and it helps make responsed more accurate

+#### Building Our Snake Game - Part 2

+    # manipulating code to change background color
+        # simply ask chat gpt where to update the color within the code base it provided